rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 </div></div>
 <div class="rliterate-code"><div class="rliterate-code-header"><ol class="rliterate-code-path"><li><span class="cp">client output
 </span></li></ol></div><div class="rliterate-code-body"><div class="highlight"><pre><span></span>$ python client.py
-0ms got number 1
+0*0=0 (request took 1ms)
-0ms got number 2
+1*1=1 (request took 0ms)
-0ms got number 3
+2*2=4 (request took 0ms)
-0ms got number 4
+3*3=9 (request took 0ms)
-0ms
+4*4=16 (request took 0ms)
-6 failed
+No response for 5
-7 failed
+Connection failed for 6
-8 failed
+Connection failed for 7
-9 failed
+Connection failed for 8
-10 failed
+Connection failed for 9
-11 failed
+Connection failed for 10
-12 failed
+Connection failed for 11
-13 failed
+Connection failed for 12
-14 failed
+Connection failed for 13
-15 failed
+Connection failed for 14
-16 failed
+Connection failed for 15
-17 failed
+Connection failed for 16
-18 failed
+Connection failed for 17
-19 failed
+Connection failed for 18
-20 failed
+Connection failed for 19
 </pre></div>
 </div></div>
-In the client output, we see that request number five never receives a response from the server and that subsequent requests fail because the server has crashed, and there is no one listening on port 9000.
+In the client output, we see that request number six never receives a response from the server and that subsequent requests fail because the server has crashed, and there is no one listening on port 9000.